Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Conclusion

 Despite these differences in mass, the compactness of all configurations considered in this work can reach the ultracompact regime.
 Regarding the role of the magnetic field, we find that a larger surface magnetic field generally leads to larger masses and stellar radii.
 However, magnetized configurations obtained within Approach~2 are expected to be extremely difficult to observe, due to their very small masses and radii.
 Nevertheless, such configurations remain of theoretical interest.

-Furthermore, we find that both anisotropy and magnetic fields have only a minor influence on the size of the wormhole throat itself.
-Their primary effect is instead on the allowed range of the throat radius, which extends to larger values as either the anisotropy parameter $h$ or the surface magnetic field increases.
-This behavior can be traced back to the fact that larger anisotropy and stronger magnetic fields can lead to more massive configurations.

-In the context of the surface redshift, we find that all configurations considered in this work can exceed values of $z \gtrsim 1.5$, which are significantly larger than those typically expected for ordinary neutron stars.
-Such large surface redshift values therefore provide a promising potential observational imprint of WH+NS systems.
-Furthermore, for a fixed configuration and at a given mass, larger values of the anisotropy parameter $h$ systematically lead to smaller surface redshift values.
+In the context of the surface redshift, we find that all configurations considered in this work can exceed values of $z\simeq1.5$, which are significantly larger than those typically expected for ordinary neutron stars.
+Furthermore, for a fixed configuration and at a given mass, larger values of the anisotropy parameter $h$ lead to smaller surface redshift values.

-The echo time for non-magnetized configurations is of the order of $10^{-2}$--$10^{-1}$~ms. In contrast, for magnetized configurations the echo time can become extremely large.
-For a surface magnetic field of $B_s = 1\times10^{15}$~G, the maximum echo time reaches values of the order of $10^{12}$~s, whereas for $B_s = 1\times10^{16}$~G the maximum value is reduced to approximately $10^{10}$~s.
+The echo time for non-magnetized configurations is of the order of $10^{-2}$--$10^{-1}$~ms. For magnetized configurations, the echo time in Approach~1 is of order $10^{-1}\,\mathrm{ms}$ and is larger than that of the corresponding non-magnetized configurations.
+In contrast, Approach~2 yields much shorter echo times for magnetized systems, of order $10^{-2}$--$10^{-1}\,\mu\mathrm{s}$.

-In addition, we construct a formulation of the echo time as an explicit function of the magnetic field, assuming a constant magnetic field throughout the system.
-The resulting behavior exhibits a nearly flat profile from $B \simeq 0$ up to $B \sim 10^{15}$~G, followed by a sharp decrease near $B \sim 10^{16}$~G. This behavior provides a clear explanation for why the echo time associated with a surface magnetic field of $B_s = 1\times10^{16}$~G becomes smaller than that obtained for $B_s = 1\times10^{15}$~G.
+In addition, we construct a formulation of the echo time as an explicit function of the magnetic field, assuming a constant magnetic field throughout the system. it explains the trend reported in Table~\ref{table:echo_time_magnetized}, where configurations with a surface magnetic field of $B_s=10^{15}$ G exhibit longer echo times than those with $B_s=10^{16}$ G. Therefore, the curves of echo time as a function of $\mathcal{B}$ offer a plausible interpretation of the behavior observed in the magnetized configurations listed in Table~\ref{table:echo_time_magnetized}.